quicwg/load-balancers/draft-ietf-quic-load-balancers.md

-Therefore, a DTLS 1.3 server operating behind a QUIC-LB load balancer, when processing a ClientHello with no connection_id extension, MUST either terminate the connection or downgrade to DTLS 1.2.
+Therefore, a DTLS 1.3 server operating behind a QUIC-LB load balancer, when processing a ClientHello with no connection_id extension, MUST either terminate the connection with a missing_extension alert or downgrade to DTLS 1.2.
 Doing otherwise is likely to black hole the connection.

 A QUIC-LB load balancer might be modified to identify DTLS 1.3 packets and correctly parse the fields to identify when there is no connection ID and